Return to Halloweentown: Ratings

 The premiere of Return to Halloweentown was seen by a total of over 7.5 million viewers in the United States making it the most-watched basic cable program of the day, and making it the fourth highest-rated Disney Channel Movie at the time of its airing.

 Accolades

 Return to Halloweentown was nominated for Television Movie or Mini-Series at the 2007 ADG Excellence in Production Design Awards.
 It was nominated for Outstanding Art Direction for a Miniseries or Movie at the 59th Primetime Creative Arts Emmy Awards.

 Future

-In October 2017, producer Sheri Singer has expressed interest in doing a fifth film, but would need Disney to sign off.
+In 2017, producer Sheri Singer has expressed interest in doing a fifth film, but would need Disney to sign off.
 Actress Kimberly J. Brown has previously expressed interest on reprising her role as Marnie Piper should a fifth film ever materialize.
 In a 2020 interview with E!, Phillip Van Dyke expressed interest in returning for another film if the rest of the cast also returned.